joseeden/joeden/docs/Cybersecurity/001-Fundamentals/050-Governance-Elements.md

   - Policies expanded into step-by-step instructions for execution.
   - Implemented by individuals to achieve organizational goals.

-Key IT Policies:
+- **Key IT Policies**

   - Acceptable Use Policy
   - Information Security Policy
   - Business Continuity
   - Disaster Recovery
   - Incident Response
   - SDLC
   - Change Management

 For more information, please see [Common Security Policies.](../006-Security-Operations/014-Common-Security-Policies.md)